nefelim4ag/systemd-swap/README.md

 systemd-swap
-Simple script to auto create zram and swap file (through loop) devices and swapon it to system Now ZRam do this - autocreate numbers of devices = numbers of CPU.
+Simple script to auto create zram and swap file (through loop) devices and swapon it to system Now ZRam does this - autocreate numbers of devices = numbers of CPU.
 It configurable in /etc/systemd-swap.conf /etc/systemd/system/systemd-swap.service
 /etc/systemd-swap.conf